jaredcdavis/shellpool/PLATFORMS.md

    me when I try to enable threading, so it probably won't work.
 I don't know of other Common Lisps for this platform.

+When I re-run the test suite on various platforms, I often use Git tags to mark the commits.
+You can [inspect these tags](https://github.com/jaredcdavis/shellpool/tags) to see detailed information on the testing platforms, such as the Lisp and OS versions involved.

 ## Not Supported